Louisiana State Bar Association Plan of Legal Specialization

-The Louisiana Board of Legal Specialization (LBLS) was established in 1993 by the Louisiana Supreme Court and was restated in its entirety in March 2017.
+The Louisiana State Bar Association Plan of Legal Specialization was first adopted in 1993 by the Louisiana Supreme Court and was restated in its entirety in March 2017.
 The purpose of the Plan is to advance the standards of the legal profession by encouraging specialized education in various fields of practice.
 Further, the Plan is designed to promote the availability, accessibility and quality of the services of lawyers in particular fields of law in order to better serve the public interest and improve public access to appropriate legal services.
 The Louisiana Board of Legal Specialization (LBLS) is charged with regulating and administering all matters pertaining to specialization in the practice of law and regulating the certification of lawyers as specialists.

 For members of the bar who are interested in specialization certification, the application period for Appellate Practice, Estate Planning and Administration, Employment Law, Family Law, Labor Law and Tax Law January 1 to March 31.
 The application period for Business and Consumer Bankruptcy Law is January 1 to September 30.
-Information regarding specialization certification may be obtained from the Louisiana Board of Legal Specialization website at www.lascmcle.org/specialization
+Information regarding specialization certification may be obtained from the Louisiana State Bar Association Plan of Legal Specialization website at www.lascmcle.org/specialization